thehimanshubansal/Disha-Darshak-AI/README.md

 3.  **Set up environment variables:**
     -   Create a file named `.env` in the root of the project.
-    -   Add the following keys, filling in your own credentials from your Firebase and Adzuna projects.
+    -   Add the following keys, filling in your own credentials from your Firebase, GNews, and Adzuna projects.
     ```env
     # Firebase Configuration
     NEXT_PUBLIC_FIREBASE_API_KEY=